 The band inked a worldwide deal with Century Media Records in 2004.
 The group then just completed its third full-length recording, called Antigone, which was set for a late spring release.

 The band, alongside Napalm Death and The Haunted, released a charity single in 2005 helping to raise money for the victims of Southeast Asian Tsunami of 2004.
 To collect as much money as possible for the tsunami victims the bands and Century Media decided to offer the single to fans directly.
 It was strictly limited to 1,000 hand-numbered copies and were sold at two European shows.
 A new split-CD with Caliban was issued in the summer of 2005 through Lifeforce Records.
 Deaf To Our Prayers was issued in the autumn of 2006 and featured second guitarist Alexander Dietz.
 The pyromanics picked Bildersturm - Iconoclast II (The Visual Resistance) as the title for a 2009 DVD.
 It was out in May through Century Media.
 Heaven Shall Burn released a new album, Invictus, through Century Media Records in June of 2010 Tue Madsen engineered the record.
 Deadlock’s female vocalist Sabine Weniger and guitar player Sebastian Reichl were featured on the duet Given In Death.
 In late 2013, the band was touring Europe with Hypocrisy.
 Testament bassist Greg Christian has been forced to leave the band's current North American tour with Lamb Of God and Killswitch Engage for the ever-popular "personal reasons."
-Filling in for him is Exodus bassist Jack Gibson.
+Filling in for him was Exodus bassist Jack Gibson.
+Matthias Voigt departed in 2013.
+Heaven Shall Burn’s Of Truth And Sacrifice would be released through Century Media Records on March 20th 2020.
+The band was booked for the Rockstadt Fest in 2020, but the event was cancelled due to the pandemic.
+The band had a video for the song My Heart And The Ocean.
+European Tour 2023 was a late 2022 split with Trivium where the bands covered one another.

 HEAVEN SHALL BURN - ANTIGONE - CENTURY MEDIA